 Section 3.
 Membership on all committees shall be open to the entire membership.
 The Board of Trustees may determine the number, method and procedures for committee membership designation.

 Section 4.
-The Standing Committees of the corporation shall be Goverance, Finance, Membership, Nominating, Program and Resource Development.
+The Standing Committees of the corporation shall be Governance, Marketing, Finance, Membership, Nominating, Program and Resource Development.

 Article X